tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 ## Asymmetric Cryptography

 “Shor’s algorithm” efficiently solves the integer factorization problem (and the related discrete logarithm problem), which underpin the foundations of the vast majority of public-key cryptography that the world uses today.
-This implies that, if a CRQC is developed, today’s public-key cryptography algorithms (e.g., RSA, Diffie-Hellman and elliptic curve cryptography, as well as less commonly-used variants such as ElGamal {{RFC6090}} and Schnorr signatures {{RFC8235}}) and protocols would need to be replaced by algorithms and protocols that can offer cryptanalytic resistance against CRQCs.
+This implies that, if a CRQC is developed, today’s public-key cryptography algorithms (e.g., RSA, Diffie-Hellman and elliptic curve cryptography, as well as less commonly-used variants such as ElGamal and Schnorr signatures) and protocols would need to be replaced by algorithms and protocols that can offer cryptanalytic resistance against CRQCs.
 Note that Shor’s algorithm cannot run solely on a classical computer, it requires a CRQC.

 For example, to provide some context, one would need around 20 million noisy qubits to break RSA-2048 in 8 hours {{RSAShor}} and {{RSA8HRS}} or 4099 stable (or logical) qubits to break it in 10 seconds {{RSA10SC}}.